BeaconFramework/BeaconBroker/README.md

 * fedtenanttoBor: it contains information about borrower's name, uuid of its tenant in afederated cloud and the endpoint of that cloud.

+An important collection present inside "ManagementDB" database is "SystemInfos",  this collection contains the pointer for the module involved in the federation like BNM.

 Examples of document present in the collection managed by administrator are available here: https://github.com/BeaconFramework/BeaconBroker/tree/master/Collection_Template

 Like the BNMD and the BB_ELA also the BB is a Web Application, to instantiate it, the administrator have to create a directory in the path: "/home/beacon/beaconConf/" with the configuration file listed below according with the template provided in the template folder:

 * configuration_bigDataPlugin.xml

+The BB exposes several functionality via REST WS that are listed below:
+*
+*
+*
+*
+*
+*
+*
+*
 ....
 TBC